flaravn/rfcs/tech/0000-minicrates.md

 By the way, if you want to use the macros in non-build Rust code, that means you also have to install `minicrates` as a normal dependency.

+Additionally, the API isn't a strict requirement, the actual implementation API may differ from this one.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation